MarinaHuber/p4/readme.md

 ## Official Documentation

-Documentation for the framework can be found I found on the http://laracast.com
+Documentation for the framework I found on the http://laracast.com

 ### Dependencies